Welcome to ENGL 201A: English Composition

 Instructor: Dr. Sally Demarest

 Hello, students!
 My name is Dr. Sally Demarest, and I look forward to working with you in ENGL 201A.
 In this class we will work on writing effective arguments as we consider issues from multiple points of view.
-We will also work on developing strong critical reading skills, as we analyze articles, research, satirical pieces, and fiction.
+We will also work on developing strong critical reading skills, as we analyze essays, research articles, satirical pieces, and fiction.
 The theme for the class will be "Being Human," and we will explore various questions-at-issue related to the human experience in realms related to the workplace, technology, education, and more.